 - Keep your blue rescue inhaler on you at all times – when running, at the gym, or doing workouts at home.

 - Check if your asthma is under control.
 Know whether your symptoms get worse or get out of hand.
 If asthma symptoms are not under control, exercise could be dangerous.

 - Protect yourself from other asthma triggers while you are doing some exercise.
 Stay away from the cold air, smog, pollen, etc.

 - If you are experiencing some symptoms, stop immediately and take your blue inhaler.
 If the medicine is not working, call triple zero (000) and perform necessary first aid steps, including CPR.

 Here are other things you can do to manage exercise-induced asthma

-- Do some warm-up by having light exercise 15 to 20 minutes before you start.
+- Do a warm-up by having a light exercise for 15 to 20 minutes before you start.
 This will help reduce your risk of having symptoms.

 - Use your asthma reliever for 5 to 10 minutes before doing any exercise.

 - Keep your reliever medication close by at all times.

 - Give yourself time to cool down after exercise.